Top 15 remaining 2019 NFL free agents

 Previous ranking: 35

 Suh had a quiet season by his standards in Los Angeles, even while playing next to All-Pro defensive tackle Aaron Donald.
-But Suh remains remarkably durable and hasn't missed a start the past seven seasons.
+But Suh remains remarkably durable and hasn't missed a start in the past seven seasons.
 He has more years left in him as a contributing player, if not an elite one.

 5. Eric Berry, S